Truist Field

-Truist Field is a baseball stadium in Charlotte, North Carolina.
+Truist Field is a baseball stadium in Charlotte, North Carolina, United States.
 The Uptown-area stadium hosts the Charlotte Knights, a Triple-A Minor League Baseball team in the International League.
 It is also the third sports building to be built in Uptown, after Bank of America Stadium (home of the NFL's Carolina Panthers and MLS's Charlotte FC) and Spectrum Center (home of the NBA's Charlotte Hornets).